Home Page Featured Slider

 This approximately 160-acre area includes both City-owned and privately-owned uplands and tidelands located in the area adjacent to Bridge Access Road beginning at Millennium Square, located east of the Kenai Senior Center, to the Kenai City Dock within the City of Kenai near the mouth of the Kenai River where it meets Cook Inlet.

-The Tree Removal Permit Application process will need to include a description of the property you wish to remove tree(s) on and the physical address or the Borough parcel number(s).
-You will need to describe the reason you would like to remove the tree(s) and describe how the tree(s) will be felled and removed as well as what equipment will be used.
+The Tree Removal Permit Application process will need to include a description of the property on which you wish to remove tree(s) and the physical address or the Borough parcel number(s).
+You will need to describe the reason you would like to remove the tree(s) and describe how the tree(s) will be felled and removed, as well as what equipment will be used.
+Including photos with your form can help explain your plans.
 You will need to describe how the City property, where the tree removal is requested, will be accessed.
-There will be opportunity to attach photos to your email to help explain your plans.
-A Release of liability, hold harmless, and indemnit